Bardin0/Bardin0/README.md

 I'm a third-year Computer Science student at the University of Guelph.
 I love to explore new technologies and solve challenging problems.
 I have experience in various programming languages and frameworks, and I enjoy both front-end and back-end development.

-- 🔭 I’m currently working on a 2D game built in Java
+- 🔭 I’m currently working on a PDF Difference Checker
 - 🌱 I’m currently learning Spring/springboot
 - ⚡ Fun fact: I'm pretty good at soccer